The Olsen Gang Goes Crazy

 The Olsen Gang Goes Crazy (Olsen-banden går amok) is a 1973 Danish comedy film directed by Erik Balling and starring Ove Sprogøe.
 This was the fifth film in the Olsen Gang-series.

-For the first time Axel Strøbye appeared as kriminalassistent Jensen, pursuing the gang in all later movies.
+For the first time Axel Strøbye appeared as criminal assistant Jensen, pursuing the gang in all later films.

 Plot

-A robbery in a cinema goes awry when the alcoholic brother of Benny, Dynamite-Harry, surprisingly arrives in the middle of the robbery, and Egon ends up in jail yet again, meanwhile the rest of the gang, including Harry, escapes.
+A robbery in a cinema goes awry when the alcoholic brother of Benny, Dynamite-Harry, surprisingly arrives in the middle of the robbery, and Egon ends up in jail yet again, while the rest of the gang, including Harry, escapes.

 Egon is released eight months later, but many things have occurred while Egon has been behind bars.
 Benny and Kjeld have got a permanent job at a local merchant, run by an elderly man named Quist.
 His daughter Ragna has fallen in love with Benny, to the dismay of her father, who would rather have had an academician.
 Egon must settle with Dynamite-Harry, as Benny and Kjeld are not interested in the plan Egon has worked out in the prison.
 The plan is about stealing 6 million kroner - money that cannot be traced.
 Dynamite-Harry has quit drinking totally after messing up the robbery in the cinema, and he happily helps Egon with a robbery in a merchant.
 However, it turns out that the merchant they try to rob is the shop where Benny and Kjeld works, and the safe is empty.
 Benny and Kjeld are doing overtime but are accused of the robbery and imprisoned as Egon and Harry flees before the merchant Quist appears with a rifle, before calling the police.

 Later, Egon free his friends during a prisoner transport.
 Now with the gang reunited, they can now go on with Egon's plan.
 The money are placed in a safe at a warehouse in Christianshavn.
 The plan is to sneak in through the sewage system, and to continuing up towards the offices where the safe is, secured with light-sensitive alarms and hydraulic doors.
 A few hours before the robbery, Benny and Kjeld are visited by the merchant and Ragna.
 They want to clear out with their former employees because Ragna still loves Benny.
 Egon is yet again left on his own, and this time he can't even persuade Harry to join him, especially not if they are going to sail in a boat, which is part of the plan.
 He decides to complete the robbery on his own, and it goes well until he has to go down a manhole cover in a cold storage, where a guard appears.
 Having to think quickly, he hides in an unlocked cold room.